 These aren’t just a waste of your time, they are also a big waste of your money.

-It’s sad how they prey on your hopes and dreams of getting.
+It’s sad how they prey on your hopes and dreams of getting rich.

-And in my opinion, it seems like there are many MLM companies that borderline do the same, such as Herbalife does to their members.
+It seems like there are many MLM companies that borderline do the same.

-John Oliver exposed Herbalife as a Pyramid Scheme.
+John Oliver tried to expose Herbalife as a Pyramid Scheme.

 Claiming that the business model for this “MLM” company is that you make money off of the people that join and then making a commission from their sales.

-If you take a look at Herbalife’s incentive structure you can see exactly what he’s talking about.
+If you take a look at Herbalife’s incentive structure you can kinda see what he’s talking about.

 Some MLM companies are really good at hiding the fact that they are not a good company.